vasansr/query-params-mongo/README.md

    At least one of fieldPattern and valuePattern must be specified.
 If both are specified, the valuePattern is tested first.
 To get the opposite behaviour, define it as two separate auto-detect specs, with the fieldPattern spec preceding the valuePattern one.
 The first spec in the array that matches will be used.

 * **converters**: A dictionary of non-native (custom) data-type converters.
    * **key**: string identifier of the data-type
    * **value**: a function to which a value string needing conversion is passed, returning the converted value, or undefined if the value could not be converted.

 The auto-detect specs and the converters are added to a built-in set of auto-detect specs and converters, which work on the native data types.
 Native data-types are `string`, `int`, `float`, `bool` and `date`.
 Whereas converters can be overridden (like using a custom converter to replace the built-in converter for the `data` data-type), auto-detects cannot be overridden.
-Custom auto-detects will take precendence over the built-in ones, though.
+Custom auto-detects will take precedence over the built-in ones, though.
 The best way to assuredly specify the data-type of a field is to specify it in the field specs.

 #### Process a Query